Vacation rental apartments in Montreal

 At the north end of the city, the Plateau Mont-Royal and Mile End areas draw crowds to concert halls, cocktail bars, and bakeries.
 Public parks attract locals and visitors alike under such singular landmarks as the inclined tower in the Olympic Park and the Biosphere dome over the environmental museum in Parc Jean-Drapeau.
 Whether you’re here for Montreal’s history, culture, community, or scenery, it’s easy to fall in love with this international destination.

 Montreal’s Pierre Elliott Trudeau International Airport (YUL) is only a 20-minute drive from downtown and is easily accessible by taxi or public shuttle bus.
-Once in town, the streets are incredibly pedestrian-friendly, which is the best way to explore the city’s many diverse neighbourhoods.
+Once in town at your vacation rental, the streets are incredibly pedestrian-friendly, which is the best way to explore the city’s many diverse neighbourhoods.
 It’s also a perfect city for biking, and Montreal’s renowned bike-sharing program and bike lanes make it easy to pedal wherever you need to go.
 For longer distances, Montreal’s bus and metro system is fast and well connected.
 Taxis and rideshares are also readily accessible pretty much anywhere in the city.
 No need for rental cars in town, but they’re essential for getting out and exploring the surrounding areas, like the Eastern Townships or Laurentian Mountains.
 You can also connect by train to nearby Quebec City, New York, or Toronto.

 It’s no secret that Montreal is at its absolute finest in the summer.
 Winters can be chilly and long, and as soon as the temperatures start to warm up, the city explodes with activity.
 All summer long, Montreal plays host to a variety of public festivals and celebrations, from the famous Montreal Jazz Festival and Just for Laughs comedy festival to fireworks, outdoor movies, and neighbourhood parties.
 During the warmer months, Montreal is also about parks and patios, or terrasses as the locals call them, as well as outdoor cafes, bars, and restaurants.
 Come winter, the temperatures can get low and the snowbanks high, but there’s still lots to do — locals will say this is the time to fully appreciate an authentic Montreal experience.
 And no matter the season, Montreal is a short drive away from outdoor activities in some of Canada’s most incredible wilderness areas, with hiking and camping in summer, and snowshoeing and skiing in winter.